DavidJohnGee/jnpr-automation-showcase/jet/README.md

 ./bgpStaticRoutes
 ```

-Ensure you change the contents of the `config.toml` file to reflect the settings of your environment and change the routes being injected.
+Ensure you change the contents of the `example_config.toml` file to reflect the settings of your environment and change the routes being injected and rename it to `config.toml`.

 ## Demo Close